Agata Smoktunowicz: Education and career

 Smoktunowicz earned a master's degree from the University of Warsaw in 1997, a PhD in 1999 from the Institute of Mathematics of the Polish Academy of Sciences, and a habilitation in 2007, again from the Polish Academy of Sciences.
 After temporary positions at Yale University and the University of California, San Diego, she joined the University of Edinburgh in 2005, and was promoted to professor there in 2007.
+At the university of Edinburgh she is part of a Algebra and Number Theory research group.

+Areas of research

+Smoktunowicz main area of research is algebra and number theory.
+She has published research in the areas of noncommutative ring theory applications, Nil rings, and Gelfand-Kirillov dimensions.